linuxsw/meeting-minutes-app/SETUP_REQUIREMENTS.md

 2. Delete the `package-lock.json` file
 3. Run: `npm install --legacy-peer-deps`

-### Missing react-beautiful-dnd Error
-If you see an error about missing react-beautiful-dnd:
+### Drag and Drop Functionality Issues
+If you encounter issues with the drag and drop functionality:
-1. Run: `npm install react-beautiful-dnd @types/react-beautiful-dnd --legacy-peer-deps`
+1. Ensure @hello-pangea/dnd is installed: `npm install @hello-pangea/dnd --legacy-peer-deps`
+2. Note that we use @hello-pangea/dnd instead of react-beautiful-dnd as the latter is deprecated
-2. Restart the development server
+3. Restart the development server after installation

 ### Port Already in Use
 If port 3000 is already in use: